andygeorgi/az_custom_hpc_images/README.md

-# Build your Custom HPC Image to be used with Microsoft Azure
+# Build your Custom HPC Image to be used on Microsoft Azure

 ## Tools used ...
 ```bash